 Dresden Science Night

-The photos will be published as impressions in photo galleries on the homepages of the IPF and the Dresden Science Night.
-If you do not want to appear in pictures, please give a hint to the photographer.
-For questions regarding data protection and to exercise your rights, please contact the data protection officer of the IPF (DID Dresdner Institut für Datenschutz).
+We had informed before and during the event that IPF photographs to the Long Night.
+For questions regarding data protection and to exercise your rights, please contact us or contact the data protection officer of the IPF (Dresdner Institut für Datenschutz).
 In addition, you have the right to lodge a complaint with the supervisory authority at any time.

 In addition, many of the presentations in the lab are well suited for children.

 The following topics will be presented on site in the laboratories and pilot plants:

 - Plastics processing: injection molding and digital model factory